Jane Reisman: Teaching

 Reisman taught Lighting Design at Emerson College, Bennington College and UCLA.
 She also taught master classes at Banff for seven years.

 Legacy

 Reisman and her husband founded a trust in 2003 that stipulated their home on the shores of the Minas Basin to be left to a non-profit organization that would use it as a retreat for writers and artists.
 The cottage in Avonport, Nova Scotia was donated to the Writers' Federation of Nova Scotia fulfilling its intended purpose.
+Applications for self-directed and sponsored retreats are detailed on the Writers' Federation of Nova Scotia website.